julianandrews/adventofcode/2022/README.md

 solution.

-I'm confident there are meaningful speed-ups to be had on the slowest days (particularly 23 and 24), but I'm happy with where I've landed for now!
+I'm confident there are meaningful speed-ups to be had on the slowest days (particularly 23), but I'm happy with where I've landed for now!

 I measured performance using [hyperfine](https://github.com/sharkdp/hyperfine).
 See the `bench` [script](rust/bench) for details.